Vendor’s Licenses

 Applying for a Vendor’s License – Frequently Asked Questions

 The State of Ohio requires any person or business making retail sales of tangible personal property or taxable services to register for sales tax by obtaining a vendor’s license.
-There are a few steps to take to obtain a vendor’s license.
-One good first step is to review the Ohio Secretary of State’s website for information about registration and licensing.
+There are a few steps to take in order to obtain a vendor's license.
+A good first step is to review the Ohio Secretary of State’s website for information about registration and licensing.

 The Ohio Secretary of State provides a nice summary for those interested in starting a new business.